Costs stemming from U of I homicides exceed $1.2 million - East Idaho News

 Costs stemming from U of I homicides exceed $1.2 millionPublished at

-MOSCOW (Idaho Ed News) — The University of Idaho has spent more than $1.2 million in the aftermath of an off-campus quadruple homicide.
+MOSCOW — The University of Idaho has spent more than $1.2 million in the aftermath of an off-campus quadruple homicide.

 And as the university proceeds with its plan to tear down the murder scene, it will have to use some of its budget reserves to cover the costs.